CacheControl/json-rules-engine/docs/engine.md

 `pathResolver` - Allows a custom object path resolution library to be used. (default: `json-path` syntax).
 See [custom path resolver](./rules.md#condition-helpers-custom-path-resolver) docs.

+`ruleKeyField` - By default this field is set to 'id', this field is the rule property that will be used when removing a rule by a key string or when updating rule

 ### engine.addFact(String id, Function [definitionFunc], Object [options])

 ```js